christian-brindley/jwtx/README.md

 ## Requirements

-The script is a bash shell script, with the following dependencies
+The tool is a bash shell script, with the following dependencies

 - jq (https://stedolan.github.io/jq)
 - openssl (https://www.openssl.org)